pic-protocol/pic-spec/draft/0.1/pic-spec.md

 ## 5.3 Validation Frequency Options

 PIC does not mandate validation frequency.
 Implementations MAY choose validation strategies based on their security requirements and threat model, similar to existing authorization protocols.

+**Note**: The validation strategies below apply to both external and internal CAT deployments.
+With internal CAT (embedded in trusted Executors), validation overhead is reduced as no network round-trip is required.

 ### 5.3.1 Validation Strategy: Full Validation